High School Students

 • Unofficial Transcript

-Everyone that attends our summer programs will receive the equivalent of one full year of a language course.
+As a general guideline, students who attend ACA's summer programs will receive the equivalent of one full year of a language course.
 This credit can be given at both the high school and college level.

 • High School Credit (10 semester hours / 1 Carnegie Unit)